Are C-Sections the easy option?

 Second one didn’t want to come out either.
 I thought “Oh here we bloody go again” and told the midwife I couldn’t do it.
 “Course you can” she says.
 Nope.
 Told you I couldn’t, had to have a ventouse.
 Stubborn bugger still wouldn’t shift so had to have forceps.
 Big gulping noise comes from the direction of my other half.
 I can only really remember them putting my legs in a position that not even the most flexible pornstar should be able to get into.
 The stitches.
 NOTHING prepares you for them bastards.
 Couldn’t walk properly for ages.
 I remember my hubby doing the first nappy and meconium was coming out of my son’s bum in a big creepy black bubble.
 I tried so hard not to laugh as I was terrified those stitches would pop.

-Some silly things I remember whilst having my section were the surgeon sneezing whilst doing his thing – thank God for the plastic visor – and trying not to laugh hysterically when catching my hubby’s eye.
+Something random I remember whilst having my section was the surgeon sneezing whilst doing his thing – thank God for the plastic visor – and trying not to laugh hysterically when catching my hubby’s eye.

 Being sick while they tried to stop me haemorrhaging (something that happened on all 3 births) scary shit.
 And hoping one of my internal organs wouldn’t shoot across the room each time I wretched.